Burkes321/samuel-burke-dev/README.md

 - Once I have some personal projects done, create a section to showcase them
 - responsivity down to most mobile devices (~360px width), currently works down to 1200px
 - add a blog - somewhere to post thoughts about new tech, trends etc
+- CODE IMPROVEMENT: dynamic media queries which have to be set using JS.
+Not able to use vars in media queries and need the breakpoints set centrally